Understanding the Different Sales Velocities

 This is great because if you're using Last Year Sales as your velocity metric, SoStocked will predict the future sales and forecast you to place your larger orders, inventory orders, and transfers with your seasonal patterns in mind.
 And you can add additional growth trends, Lightning Deals, and future sales spikes on top of that.

-Those are your three baseline velocity options for your future forecast.
+Those are your four baseline velocity options for your future forecast.

 Settings To Fine-Tune Your Forecast